 Description of Peer Review Process

 Peer review is the systematic critical evaluation of manuscripts submitted to journals by specialists who are generally not part of the editorial staff.
 Because unbiased, independent, critical evaluation is a fundamental part of all academic research, including scientific research, peer review is a significant extension of the scientific process.
 Peer review helps editors determine which manuscripts to publish and the aim is the modification of quality, accuracy, transparency, and completeness of published manuscripts.
-Peer review does not guarantee manuscript quality and does not reliably detect scientific misconduct.
+Peer-review does not guarantee manuscript quality and does not reliably detect scientific misconduct.
 Peer reviewers advise editors on how a manuscript might be improved and on its priority for publication in that journal.
 Editors decide whether and under which conditions manuscripts are accepted for publication, assisted by reviewers’ advice.
 Editors of peer-reviewed journals need not send all submitted manuscripts out for review.
 Manuscripts that seem unlikely to be published in that journal may be returned to authors without external review, to allow authors to submit the manuscript to another journal without delay and to make efficient use of reviewers’ and editors’ time.
-Editors should also periodically publish statistics describing their journal’s review process, such as number of manuscripts submitted, acceptance rate, and average time from manuscript submission to rejection letter to authors and, for accepted manuscripts, time to publication.
+Editors should also periodically publish statistics describing their journal’s review process, such as the number of manuscripts submitted, acceptance rate, and average time from manuscript submission to rejection letter to authors and, for accepted manuscripts, time to publication.
 Journal of Fuzzy Extension & Applications (JFEA) accepts submission via its online submission system.
 The submitted manuscript must be accompanied with some forms in which the authors should state why the manuscript should be considered, evaluate on any issues relating to the JFEA editorial policies and declare if they have any competing interests.
 The authors of received manuscripts are also asked to submit a copyright declaration of competing interests as part of their manuscript.
-All papers of the journal are peer reviewed by at least two independent reviewers.
+All papers of the journal are peer-reviewed by at least two independent reviewers.
 Acceptance is granted when both reviewers’ recommendations are positive.
 Journal issues will be made available online.

 Initial review: The objective of the journal is to speed up the decision process without compromising on quality.
 The journal has a double-blind peer review and the peer reviewers may be members of the editorial board or external reviewers.
 The selection of peer reviewers depends on their availability and the subject of the manuscript.
 One-step before the reviewing process, the journal editors use the PLAGIARISM software, Ithenticate (http://www.ithenticate.com/).
 The text similarity score below 20% is acceptable by the journal.
 Also, submissions that are out of scope for the Journal or are of an unacceptably low standard may be rejected without review.
 This reviewing period (announcing to the author or starting the reviewing process) is at most 7 days and reviewing process is done by at least 2 reviewers of the journal.
 It is noteworthy the specified time to review process is approximately 1 to 3 months at most.